bcx-exa/open-source_micro-backend-identity/README.md

 • [Website](https://www.bcx.co.za/exa/) • [Docs](docs/architecture/architecture.svg)

 This is opinionated boilerplate code that aims to meet the requirements set out by our technical architecture team.
+Anyone is welcome to contribute!

 Main objective

 - [x] 1.
 Create a Plug and Play Identity Microservice that follows industry security standards.
+(Oauth 2.0, JWT)
 - [x] 2.
 One command deployment.
 (Infrastructure & Application Code)

 Features